Up and Down

 terraform destroy.
 Before calling the terraform commands, terraspace does additional processing.
 For example, terraspace will build common source code files from config/terraform along with the deployed module.

 Modules vs Stacks

 Both modules and stacks are terraform modules.
-The difference is organizational and how they are meant to be used.
+The difference is organizational and how they are can be used.

 - Modules are reusable pieces of code.
 Generally, it contains non-business specific logic.

-- Stacks are meant to be used to group together modules.
-Generally, this is where business-specific logic goes.
+- Stacks can be used to group together modules.
+Generally, this is where more business-specific logic can go.